Riff

 What it is

-riff is a Python-based voice agent framework that combines Large Language Models (LLMs) for natural language understanding with declared Finite State Machines (FSMs) for strict workflow enforcement.
-It allows developers to describe a business process in plain English, automatically generating a YAML-defined state graph that handles phone conversations (ordering, scheduling, intake).
-The system ensures reliability by keeping all state transitions, slot validation, and guardrails as deterministic pure functions, while the LLM only handles language generation and intent recognition within those bounds.
+riff is a Python-based platform for building voice agents that combine Large Language Models for natural language understanding with declared Finite State Machines (YAML) for strict workflow enforcement.
+It allows users to describe a business in plain text, automatically generating a voice flow that handles tasks like scheduling, ordering, and intake while preventing LLM hallucinations through deterministic guardrails and slot validation.

 Features